How much is homeowners insurance?

 Read our methodology

-Home insurance rates have increased across the country in the past few years, and continue to rise in 2024.
+Home insurance rates have increased across the country in the past few years, and experts believe they will continue to rise in 2025.
 There are a number of reasons for the increase, which usually isn't due to one homeowner but to larger trends that are affecting everyone.

 1. The cost of materials has gone up.
 Construction materials are more expensive, driven by inflation and disrupted supply chains during the COVID-19 pandemic.